passcod/catflap/README.md

 Opening "low" ports (below 1024) often requires root, or `CAP_NET_BIND_SERVICE`.

+Raw sockets have no address and no port (and thus no value needs providing through the option), but require `CAP_NET_RAW`.

 Ports not explicitly specified will start at 5000 for each socket type and increase by 1 for each unspecified port.